matijakolaric-com/django-music-publisher/README.rst

 A special **US** situation where an original publisher may have one entity for every of the three PROs is also covered.

-It is presumed that writers keep 50% of performing rights and the other 50%, as well as 100% of mechanical and sync goes to the original publisher.
+It is presumed that writers owns and collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are owned and collected by the original publisher.

 This translates to following CWR 2.x / 3.0 transaction record types: